Tic-tac-toe-2020/Tic-tac-toe-2020.github.io/README.md

 <br /><br />
 PS: Each release are made for differen't uses.
 So V1.6 can't replace V1.4
 ## Getting Started
-Downlode the zip file at [Our Site](https://tic-tac-toe-2020.github.io/)
+You can downlode the zip file at [Our Site](https://tic-tac-toe-2020.github.io/)
 ### Prerequisites of .SB3

 To open the .sb3 file, you need to downlode [Scratch Destop](https://scratch.mit.edu/download) or use the [web version](https://scratch.mit.edu/).
 All of the other code can be open by Chrome.

 ### Loading Project

-Press the bottom "Load from your computer", and choose the .sb3 file that you have downlode.
+After open the app, press the bottom "Load from your computer", and choose the .sb3 file that you have downlode.

 ### How Does it Work?
 *   Inport the outcome of V1.?
 (The file is above)